Transparent dark purple Travel Guide by Insurte logo

 Like the US's ESTA and the EU's impending ETIAS, the United Kingdom has launched a new authorization requirement for travelers, including those from the US and Canada.

-For the majority of travelers, the new authorization goes into effect January 8, 2025.
+For the majority of travelers, the new authorization went into effect early last year, January 8, 2025.

 But what is ETA?
 And do you need to apply for it before your trip to the UK?
 We'll tell you what we know.

-ETA, short for electronic travel authorization, gives travelers permission to visit the UK, which includes England, Scotland, Wales, and Northern Ireland.
+ETA, short for electronic travel authorisation, gives travelers permission to visit the UK, which includes England, Scotland, Wales, and Northern Ireland.

 If you do not hold a British or Irish passport and do not need a visa to travel to the UK, you are required to apply for ETA.
 If you have a valid UK visa for any reason, you do not need to apply for ETA.

-If your passport is from any of the following countries, and you don't have a visa, ETA is now mandatory:
+If your passport is from any of the following countries, and you don't have a visa or residency, ETA is now mandatory:

 Antigua and Barbuda, Argentina, Australia, Bahamas, Bahrain, Barbados, Belize, Botswana, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Grenada, Guatemala, Guyana, Hong Kong, Israel, Japan, Kiribati, Kuwait, Macao, Malaysia, Maldives, Marshall Islands, Mauritius, Mexico, Micronesia, Nauru, New Zealand, Nicaragua, Palau, Panama, Papua New Guinea, Oman, Paraguay, Peru, Qatar, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Saudi Arabia, Seychelles, Singapore, Solomon Islands, South Korea, Taiwan, Tonga, Trinidad and Tobago, Tuvalu, United Arab Emirates, United States of America, and Uruguay.

-Beginning April 2, 2025, all passport holders from the following countries will also be required to apply for ETA:
+Since April 2, 2025, all passport holders from the following countries are also required to apply for ETA:

 All EU Nationals, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, and Vatican City.

-The application process for ETA is entirely digital.
-You can apply online on their official website, or by downloading the UK ETA app.
+The application process for ETA is entirely online.
+You can apply on their official website, or by downloading the UK ETA app.

 When using either the official website or the app, applicants will need to take a photo of their original passport (not a photocopy or digital passport), as well as their own face, and upload it into the system.